amd/furious.js/README.md

 #### Node-WebCL prerequisited (optional)

-- OpenCL SDK from Intel, AMD, or nVidia
+- OpenCL SDK from Intel, AMD, or nVidia (except on Mac)
 - GLEW library (except on Windows)
 - GLFW 3 library (except on Windows)
 - FreeImage library (except on Windows)